SCHEDULE A CALL TODAY TO LEARN MORE

 * Investors should contact their personal tax advisors and review tax aspects in the Confidential Information Memorandum.
 IRS CIRCULAR 230 NOTICE: The statements contained herein are not intended to and do not constitute an opinion as to any tax or other matter.
 Any statement contained in this communication (including any attachments) concerning U.S. tax matters is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding penalties under the Internal Revenue Code or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.

-Contact Us To Invest
+Know the Drill: Contact Us To Learn More

 REACH OUT